Simple Flooring Cost Calculator

-The purpose of this article is to give you the simplest estimate of your flooring job.
-We even calculate it for you!
+The goal of this article is to give you the simplest estimate of your flooring project costs.

 - how to accurately measure your rooms